Tyrrrz/Onova/Readme.md

 [![NuGet](https://img.shields.io/nuget/v/Onova.svg)](https://nuget.org/packages/Onova)
 [![NuGet](https://img.shields.io/nuget/dt/Onova.svg)](https://nuget.org/packages/Onova)

-Onova is a library that provides a framework for performing auto-updates in applications.
-It was designed primarily for projects that distribute their releases using archive files instead of installers, but can be configured to support almost any setup.
-Acquired updates are applied in place using an external executable, so there are no launchers, release files or special directories.
+Onova is a lightweight auto-update framework for desktop applications.
+It was primarily designed for updating portable applications that are distributed using archive files, but can be extended for other use cases.
+Updates downloaded by Onova are installed using an embedded external executable, by overwriting files when the application exits.
+The library requires minimal configuration, doesn't impose any changes to the CI/CD process, and doesn't affect the application's life cycle.

 ## Download